 Q: What’s the “Junior Varsity” or “Middle School” division?

-A: The Junior Varsity division is for students born in September 2000-August 2002.
-We also have a Middle School division for students born in September 2002 or more recently.
+A: For the 2022-23 academic year, the Junior Varsity division is for students born in September 2006-August 2008.
+We also have a Middle School division for students born in September 2008 or more recently.
 JV and Middle School teams will play for a separate title at each tournament, though they may also play a few higher division teams in the process.
 Varsity and JV teams may feature students who would otherwise be eligible to play in a younger division, but who are “playing up.”
 Obviously, teams may not have any students who would otherwise be too old to compete in that division, though.
 In the Bee, students playing in the Middle School, JV and Varsity divisions will be kept entirely separate (i.e. “playing up” is not allowed).
 This ensures that younger students have a more equal playing field, and that the champions of the younger divisions in the Bee are clearly the top students who are eligible to play in each division.

 Q: Do I have to play in the tournament in the country my school is in / at the site closest to us?
 Can we play more than once?

-The Asian Championships will use a third question set, and of course, students who qualify for and attend the International History Olympiad will play new questions there as well.
+The Asian Championships will use a new question set, and of course, students who qualify for and attend the International History Olympiad will play new questions there as well.

 Q: Is there an Asian Championship?

 A:Yes!
-The International History Bee and Bowl will hold its fourth annual Asian Championships in June 2017.
-For the most up to date information on the Championships, see the tab on the menu bar.
+The International History Bee and Bowl will hold its 11th annual Asian Championships from June 16-18, 2023 at the JW Marriott Resort & Spa, Khao Lak, Thailand.
+For the most up to date information on the Championships, see the tab on the menu bar or click here.

 Q: How do we qualify for the International History Olympiad?
 When and where will it be held?

-The Olympiad is held every two years in July; the 2016 Olympiad is in Hawaii, the 2018 Olympiad will be in Europe.
-The 2020 Olympiad isn’t set yet.
+The Olympiad is held every two years in July; the 2018 Olympiad was held in Berlin, Germany from July 14-22, 2018.
+The 2022 Olympiad was held in Princeton, NJ.
+The 2023 Olympiad will be in Poland.